UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Spanner deliberately waits for the length of the confidence interval before commiting a read-write transaction, so their confidence intervals do not overlap.

-Spanner needs to keep the clock uncertainty as small as possible, that's why Google deploys a GPS receiver or atomic clock in each datacenter.
+Spanner needs to keep the clock uncertainty as small as possible, that's why Google deploys a GPS receiver or atomic clock in each datacenter which is very very precise.

 #### Process pauses

 How does a node know that it is still leader?

-One option is for the leader to obtain a _lease_ from other nodes (similar ot a lock with a timeout).
+One option is for the leader to obtain a _lease_ from other nodes (similar to a lock with a timeout).
 It will be the leader until the lease expires; to remain leader, the node must periodically renew the lease.
 If the node fails, another node can takeover when it expires.
+(Good idea !!)

 We have to be very careful making assumptions about the time that has passed for processing requests (and holding the lease), as there are many reasons a process would be paused: